Argentina seeks U.S. appeals court rehearing on debt ruling

 At a hearing Friday, Griesa said he intended to rule before December 2, when Argentina is scheduled to make the first of three interest payments on the exchange bonds, which will total more than $3 billion over the course of the month.

 The case is NML Capital Ltd et al v.
-Argentina, 2nd U.S. Circuit Court of Appeals, No. 12-105.
+Argentina, U.S. District Court, Southern District of New York, No. 08-06978.

-Reporting by Nate Raymond in New York and Hilary Burke in Buenos Aires; Editing by Leslie Adler, Bernard Orr
+Reporting by Nate Raymond in New York and Hilary Burke in Buenos Aires; Editing by Leslie Adler